 Boebert has made a practice of using her difficult young adulthood as proof that Democratic policies to help people like her don’t work.
 Welfare comes under particular ire.
 One of the more pivotal moments of her story, as Boebert tells it, is when she took a job at McDonald’s at 15.
 She says the experience cemented her conservatism.
 “I learned very quickly that I could do a better job taking care of myself and my own life than the government ever did taking care of us,” she said, adding that she did not like having to pay taxes.

 In January 2004, when she was 17, she went bowling with the 24-year-old man she would later marry.
 It wasn’t exactly a fairytale courtship.
-At the bowling alley that night, Jayson Boebert exposed his penis to two teenage girls.
+At the bowling alley that night, Jayson Boebert exposed his penis to two women, one of them a teenager.
 (In a witness statement, a victim claims that before Jayson exposed himself, he commented on her fading ankle tattoo, saying, “Well, I have a tattoo with your name written on my dick.”)
 Jayson pleaded guilty to public indecency and lewd exposure and spent four days in jail, followed by two years on probation.
 A month after the bowling alley incident, Jayson pleaded guilty to a domestic violence charge—reportedly against Lauren—for which he would spend seven days in jail.
 Reached by phone for comment, Jayson said, “Oh, Jesus,” and told me to reach out to Lauren’s staff.

 By the next summer, the couple was back together, and Lauren was pregnant with her first son.
 This is when Boebert says she chose to drop out of high school.
 “I was a brand-new mom, and I had to make hard decisions on successfully raising my child, or getting to high school biology class,” she told the Durango Herald.
 “And I chose to take care of my child.”
 As she later wrote on Twitter, “I left high school to help feed my family & I’m proud of that.”